gregorysarrouf/ros-assignment/README.md

 ## Setup
-Source your ros2 install, then copy the cloud_point_handler/ and cloud_point_interfaces/ directories to the src/ directory inside of your workstation folder (usually ros2_ws/src).
+Source your ros2 install, then copy the cloud_point_handler/ and cloud_point_interfaces/ directories to the src/ directory inside of your workspace directory (usually ros2_ws/src).
 Then, build both packages using colcon:
 ```
 colcon build --packages-select cloud_point_handler cloud_point_interfaces
 ```

 ## Execution
-Open a new terminal (important), navigate to your workstation directory, and source the setup.bash file:
+Open a new terminal (important), navigate to your workspace directory, and source the setup.bash file:
 ```
 source install/setup.bash